apardue/docker-sugarcrm-ubuntu-14.04/README.md

 docker-sugarcrm-ubuntu-14.04
 ===================

+Derived from work by Shane Dowling, shane@shanedowling.com

+I changed it to use ubuntu-14.04 and added php5-imap

-Dockerfile for Apache &amp; PHP 5.4 for SugarCRM.
+Dockerfile for Apache &amp; PHP 5 for SugarCRM.

 ### Instructions